Get notified of page updates

 References

-Smith M, Scher H, Shahneen S, et al., in patients with castration-resistant cancer and repair gene defects (GALAHAD): a multicentre, , phase 2 trial.
+Smith M, Scher H, Shahneen S, et al., Niraparib in patients with metastatic castration-resistant prostate cancer and DNA repair gene defects (GALAHAD): a multicentre, open-label, phase 2 trial.
 The Lancet Oncology 2022; 23(3):362-373.
 Published online February 4, 2022.

-Tran M, Olivier K, Liu Y, et al. Effects of on health-related quality of life in the final analysis of the GALAHAD study in patients with castration-resistant cancer and repair gene alterations.
+Tran M, Olivier K, Liu Y, et al. Effects of niraparib on health-related quality of life in the final analysis of the GALAHAD study in patients with metastatic castration-resistant prostate cancer and repair gene alterations.
 Presented at the 47th Annual Oncology Nursing Society Congress; April 27-May 1, 2022; Anaheim, CA. Abstract P392.

 Disclosure: FORCE receives funding from industry sponsors, including companies that manufacture cancer drugs, tests and devices.
 All XRAYS articles are written independently of any sponsor and are reviewed by members of our Scientific Advisory Board prior to publication to assure scientific integrity.